 Challenge number Detail of challenge 1 Slower rates of progress for high, middle, and low attaining PP students in English and Maths Historically the attainment of our PP cohort has been low when compared to National Average.
-The 2019 exam data showed that our PP students achieved -0.26 progress 8 compared to non PP which was +0.2, this was still higher than the national of -0.44.
-2 Literacy and numeracy gap on entry NGRT testing of our current Year 7 cohort has indicated that 43% of our literacy cohort are PP along with 17% of our RWI cohort.
-The SAS scores also show that there is a gap between the starting points of PP and non PP students, with the current year 8 cohort this is a gap of 7 points with the PP score being 98.4 compared to the non PP score of 105.
-Across the last academic year the non PP students made 4.4 points progress on average, compared to PP students making 4.3 points progress.
+The 2023 exam data showed that our PP students achieved -1.04 progress 8 compared to our overall progress of -0.36.
+2 Literacy and numeracy gap on entry The SAT scores also show that there is a slight gap between the starting points of PP and non PP students, with the current year 7 PP students achieving an average reading score of 103 compared to non PP students at 106.
+Similarly for Maths PP students average 102 whereas non PP students averaged 105.
 3 Lower levels of independence and resilience in lessons Historically our PP students have shown lower levels of independence and resilience with their own learning, this was highlighted during both periods of distance and remote learning as a result of COVID restrictions where the engagement of some of our PP students was lower than their peers.
+This continues to be a barrier following the return to face to face teaching for our students.
 4 Lower aspirations amongst some disadvantaged students and parents Some of our students live and grow up in an area of low social and economic mobility which can in turn lead to lower aspirations for our students.
 Some of these students would also be the first generation to attend University or Higher Level Apprenticeships.
 We are working hard to ensure that our students have high aspirations for themselves and dream big.
 5 Reading ages and engagement with reading The reading ages of our PP cohorts are generally lower than those of their peers.
 This is highlighted in the literacy gap statistics above.
 Research by Marc Rowlands has shown that PP students have a more limited vocabulary and have had access to less words than their peers by the time they start school.
 6 Higher rates of absence and persistent absence (PA) Our PP students have historically had a higher level and rate of absence than their non PP peers.
 This is evident in our PA rate for PP students which has historically been at least 5% higher than their peers.
 7 Lower levels of parental engagement with some aspects of school We know that the vast majority of our parents play an active role in their child's education.
 However for a proportion of our parents this is not practically possible due to commitments with work, caring for dependents or their own physical and mental health barriers.
 We are always looking for ways to make our communication with these parents more accessible.